France and EU to withdraw troops from Mali, remain in region

-PARIS (AP) — President Emmanuel Macron says France will withdraw its troops from Mali but maintain a military presence in neighboring West African nations.
+PARIS (AP) — President Emmanuel Macron said Thursday that France will withdraw its troops from Mali nine years after it first intervened to drive Islamic extremists from power but intends to maintain a military presence in neighboring West African nations.

-Announcing the move during a Thursday news conference in Paris, Macron said, “We cannot remain militarily involved” alongside Malian transitional authorities with whom “we don’t share the strategy and goals.”
+Announcing the move during a Thursday news conference in Paris, Macron accused Mali’s ruling military junta of neglecting the fight against Islamic extremists and said it was logical for France to withdraw since its role is not to replace a sovereign state on the battlefield.

+“Victory against terror is not possible if it’s not supported by the state itself,” the French leader said.

 France has about 4,300 troops in the Sahel region, including 2,400 in Mali.
 The so-called Barkhane force is also involved in Chad, Niger, Burkina Faso and Mauritania.